Dhiraj0107/Airbnb-Amsterdam/README.md

 ## Acknowledgments and Lessons Learned

-During the development of this project, I encountered challenges and made mistakes, one of which was not adding foreign key in the Country table.
+During the development of this project, I encountered challenges and made mistakes, one of which was not adding a foreign key column in the Country table.
 Unfortunately, due to exceeding S3 limits, I'm unable to make corrections without incurring additional costs.

 ### Lessons Learned: